fido-device-onboard/pri-fidoiot/component-samples/demo/aio/README.md

 The FDO All-In-One demo is designed to run multiple FDO services like Manufacturer, Rendezvous and Owner Service in a single **docker** instance.
 The purpose of this demo is to fast-track demonstration of FDO protocol using different client implementations.

-***NOTE***: The All-In-One demo is provided to demonstrate out-of-box operation of FDO components.
+***NOTE***: The All-In-One demo is provided to demonstrate out-of-the-box operation of FDO components.
 Appropriate security measures with respect to key-store management and credential management should be considered while performing production deployment of any FDO component.

 # Getting Started with the FDO All-In-One Demo

 The following are the system requirements for the All-in-One demo.
-- Operating System: Ubuntu* 20.04
+- Operating System: Ubuntu* 20.04 / RHEL 8.4
 - Java* Development Kit 11
 - Apache Maven* 3.5.4 (Optional) software for building the demo from source
 - Java IDE (Optional) for convenience in modifying the source code